11BelowStudio/11BelowStudio/README.md

 I use she/her and zhe/purr pronouns.

 I have a decent understanding of Java, Python, C#, and Unity.
-I have experience developing for PC and mobile, and have experience with cross-platform multiplayer development.
+I have experience designing and developing games for PC and mobile, and have experience with cross-platform multiplayer development.

 My postgraduate dissertation project was [*CrabFight*](https://11belowstudio.itch.io/crabfight), a Game-With-A-Purpose to evaluate the impact of environment complexity on animals living in the ecoystem,